Saint Clare (film): Production

 In January 2019, Deadline reported that Madelaine Petsch would play the titular character and also serve as an executive producer on the film.
-However, in May 2022, Bella Thorne was announced to replace Petsch in the lead role after Petsch signed on to star in The Strangers: Chapter 1, causing her to drop out of the project.
+However, in May 2022, Bella Thorne was announced to replace Petsch in the lead role after she signed on to star in The Strangers Trilogy films, causing her to drop out of the project.

 According to Peirone, the film was shot in 15 days for scheduling reasons.
 The film was fully storyboarded and the production team averaged 65 setups a day.

 In August 2022, it was announced that the film was in post-production and had been re-titled to Saint Clare.

 Release

 On June 4, 2025, Quiver Distribution acquired the film distribution rights, and released the film in select theaters and on demand on July 18, 2025.

+Reception

+On the review aggregator website Rotten Tomatoes, 32% of 31 critics' reviews are positive.
+On Metacritic, the film has a weighted average score of 39 out of 100 based on 6 critics, which the site labels as "generally unfavorable" reviews.